TheAlgorithms/Python/CONTRIBUTING.md

 We want your work to be readable by others; therefore, we encourage you to note the following:

 - Please write in Python 3.x.
 - Please consider running [__python/black__](https://github.com/python/black) on your Python file(s) before submitting your pull request.
 This is not a requirement but it does make your code more readable.
 There are other code formatters (autopep8, yapf) but the __black__ style is now the recommendation of the Python core team.
+To use it,
     ```bash
     pip3 install black  # only required the first time
     black my-submission.py